open-contracting/ocdskit/docs/cli/schema.rst

---infer-required        infer whether fields are required (use with OCDS schema) --extension             patch the release schema with this extension --extension-field       add an "extension" column for the name of the extension in which each field was defined --language              the language to use for the name of the extension --codelist              add a "codelist" column --no-deprecated         don't include deprecated fields
+--infer-required        infer whether fields are required (use with OCDS schema) --extension             patch the release schema with this extension --extension-field       add an "extension" column for the name of the extension in which each field was defined --no-inherit-extension  fields defined via $ref properties do not inherit the "extension" value of their parent field --language              the language to use for the name of the extension --codelist              add a "codelist" column --no-deprecated         don't include deprecated fields